 2. The UK experience

 As background to this chapter, a brief email survey was undertaken to gather information about the role of the undergraduate dissertation in economics departments across the UK.
-A report on this survey may be found in the Appendices.
+A report on this survey may be found in Appendix 1.

 From the survey it seems that dissertations are a part of the majority of Economics programmes in the UK.
 However, there are significant differences in the way in which the dissertation module is organised, and the way that students experience the dissertation.

 A particular issue is whether all students should be required to complete a dissertation as part of their undergraduate programme.
 In some institutions, the dissertation is indeed compulsory for everyone, but elsewhere it is restricted to single honours students, or to those students who obtain an average of 60% or more in their second year.
 The QAA’s descriptor quoted above suggests that all students should receive some exposure to research, but clearly joint honours students are likely to find this more challenging than the specialists, having acquired less in-depth familiarity with either of their chosen disciplines.

 Where joint honours students are required to take the dissertation, it may be necessary to adjust the expectations in terms of content.
 For example, whilst a single honours student with some exposure to econometrics may be expected to undertake some empirical work, it would be unreasonable to expect a joint honours (e.g. Politics and Economics) student to have the same familiarity with econometric methods.
 It has been known for students to try to teach themselves econometrics, which can prove disastrous.